 Plans by architect James Anderson were complete in 1861, but construction was delayed due to restrictions on building materials during the Civil War and political infighting over bids and contracts.
 A foundation was finally laid in 1867 and construction was finished in May 1871 at a total cost of $602,130.

 Sitting on the west side of Campus Martius, the building measured 200 feet in length by 90 feet in width, and the tower rose 180 feet tall.
-An observation level in the bell tower was reached by climbing 1,512 steps.
-In the tower were a clock and a bell.
 The clock tower was the centerpiece of the city and almost every year since 1871, the magic of its booming bell on New Year’s Eve summoned hundreds of couples to City Hall, where they would kiss at the stroke of midnight.
 The building predated the city’s first skyscraper by nearly two decades, so it literally towered over everything around it for years.

 The Italian Renaissance Revival building was first threatened when it was just 20 years old when Detroit Mayor Hazen Pingree wanted it torn down to build a new one.
 However, his request didn’t go through.
 More attempts to demolish it followed in subsequent years which were denied until a new City-County Building was built in 1955.